 - Speedify 0% (0 out of 3 servers tested)

-However, while ClearVPN gives you access to servers in 17 countries, other services offer far more servers.
+However, while ClearVPN gives you access to servers in 17 countries, other services offer far more servers and countries (some with 5,000+ servers).

 Ease of Use: 4.5/5

 ClearVPN aims to be easy to set up and use, and it succeeds.
-However, some tasks require more mouse clicks than similar services.
+It is intuitive and user-friendly.
+All you have to do is log into your account, choose a server, confirm, then start browsing the web.
+That said, some tasks require more mouse clicks than similar services.

 Alternatives to ClearVPN